Reading and Writing Image Files with the C-language API¶

 Used to provide validation when reading header values.
 If this is not provided, but a custom read routine is provided, this will disable some of the validation checks when parsing the image header.

-Expected to be NULL for a write-only operation, but is ignored if it is provided.
+for a write-only operation, but is ignored if it is provided.See also

-exr_write_func_ptr_t write_fn
+exr_write_func_ptr_t write_fn¶

 Custom write routine.

 This is only used during write or update contexts.
-If this is provided, it is expected that the caller has previously made the stream available, and placed whatever stream/file data into user_data above.
+If this is provided, it is expected that the caller has previously made the stream available, and placed whatever stream/file data into

-If this is NULL, and the context requested is for writing an exr file, an internal implementation is provided for reading from normal filesystem files, and the filename provided is attempted to be opened as such.
+, and the context requested is for writing an exr file, an internal implementation is provided for reading from normal filesystem files, and the filename provided is attempted to be opened as such.For update contexts, both read and write functions must be provided if either is.

-exr_destroy_stream_func_ptr_t destroy_fn
+exr_destroy_stream_func_ptr_t destroy_fn¶

 Optional function to destroy the user data block of a custom stream.